typescript-eslint/typescript-eslint/packages/website/blog/2022-12-23-consistent-type-exports-and-imports-why-and-how.md

 Import statements that only import types are generally removed when the built-in TypeScript compiler transpiles TypeScript syntax to JavaScript syntax.
 The built-in TypeScript compiler is able to do so because it includes a type checker that knows which imports are of types and/or values.

-But, some projects use transpilers such as Babel, SWC or Vite that don't have access to type information.
+But, some projects use transpilers such as Babel, SWC, or Vite that don't have access to type information.
+These transpilers are sometimes referred to as _isolated module transpilers_ because they effectively transpile each module in isolation from other modules.
-Those untyped transpilers can't know whether an import is of a type, a value, or both:
+Isolated module transpilers can't know whether an import is of a type, a value, or both.

+Take this file with exactly three lines of code:

 ```ts
 // Is SomeThing a class?
 A type?
 A variable?